kindohm/tidal-midi/README.md

 Evaluate each of those lines (use `Shift+Enter` in the Atom editor).
 Now Atom is ready to run MIDI patterns using `m1`.

+> In the last line of the boot code above, the last three parameters
+> are the most important:
+>
+> - "USB MIDI Device" is the name of your device
+> - 1 is the MIDI channel number
+> - synthController is the type of synthesizer code to use (you can use custom ones)

 ## Playing patterns on your device
 <a name="playingpatterns"></a>